How to Legally Evict a Tenant

 Attending an Eviction Hearing

-Once the court has granted an eviction hearing date, it’s best to engage an attorney to assist with preparing your case.
+Once the court has granted an eviction hearing date, it’s best to engage a lawyer to assist with preparing your case.
 In laying out your eviction justification, you will need the following:

 - a copy of your signed lease;